Yannick H.,

 Digital transformation is not a technology project.
 Most companies purchase new software and believe that solves the issue.
 It does not.
 True transformation occurs on five levels: customer experience, processes, business model, technology, and culture.
 If you neglect any of these, everything becomes fragile.

-The scene playing out at your place right now
+The scene that is playing out right now in your company

-The CEO enters the meeting.
-He heard a lecture at a conference.
+The CEO walks into the meeting.
+He heard a presentation at a conference.
 Or read an article.
-Or talked to another CEO.
+Or spoke with another CEO.

 "We need to become more digital."

 Everyone nods.
 There is a budget.
 A project is launched.
-Six months later: The new software is here.
-And nobody uses it.
+Six months later: The new software is there.
+And no one uses it.

-(Does that sound exaggerated?
-It's not.
-We see it all the time.)
+(Sounds exaggerated?
+It isn’t.
+We see this all the time.)

 60-75% fail - but why?

 The numbers are brutal.
-Between 60 and 75 percent of all digital transformation initiatives fail to meet their goals.
+Between 60 and 75 percent of all digital transformation initiatives miss their goals.

-And here's the interesting part: It almost never depends on the technology.
+And here’s the interesting part: it is almost never due to the technology.

 The software works.
 The cloud runs.
-The tools do what they're supposed to do.
+The tools do what they are supposed to do.

 Let’s look at the five most common reasons.

-If your sales team loves the Excel list, if no one knows how to enter data, if the sales manager says "we don't need it" - then the most expensive software is just an expensive inventory.
+If your sales team loves its Excel list, if no one knows how to maintain data, if the head of sales says "we don’t need it" - then the most expensive software is just an expensive warehouse.

 We saw this at a trading company.
 200,000 francs for an ERP system.
 After one year: 30% usage rate.
-The rest continued to work as before.
+Everyone else kept working as before.

-The problem was not the system.
-The problem was: No one had asked what problem actually needed to be solved.
+The problem wasn’t the system.
+The problem was: no one had asked what problem actually needed to be solved.

-(Spoiler: It was a communication problem between departments.
-An ERP doesn't solve that.)
+(Spoiler: it was a communication problem between departments.
+No ERP solves that.)

 Reason 2: Change management is forgotten

 People are creatures of habit.
-It's not good or bad - it's just the way it is.
+That’s neither good nor bad - it’s just how it is.

-If you want to change the way a hundred people work, an email with the password for the new system is not enough.
+If you want to change how a hundred people work, one email with the password for the new system is not enough.

 You need: